romyilano/FirstAndroidProject_Homelessness/README.md

 * Stress
 * Places to charge their phone
 * Internet Connection
+* Keeping your job (at least 30% of homeless in the USA are employed full time?) maybe even more in SF
 * Finding a job
 * Showering
 * it's more expensive to be poor than rich problems